Skip to main content

 00:05:25:12 – 00:05:54:24

 Thanks, Imogen.
 So as Regina said, the first thing that we’re going to talk to you about today is why this matters.
 Why now?
-Well, the honest answer is it’s that the time is crucial now, in I don’t know if many of you knew, but in 2022, the word of the year was actually perma crisis, which is defined as a period of extreme instability and insecurity, especially one resulting from a series of catastrophic events.
+Well, the honest answer is it’s that the time is crucial now.
+I don’t know if many of you knew, but in 2022, the word of the year was actually “permacrisis”, which is defined as a period of extreme instability and insecurity; especially one resulting from a series of catastrophic events.

 00:05:55:01 – 00:06:19:18

-And I don’t think anybody on this webinar would dispute that.
-Over the last few years, a lot has happened.
-However, the bizarre thing is that with hindsight, the pandemic created a period of relative stability after the initial shock and upheaval, and this is all now been turned on its head and it’s been turned on its head by a series of macro shifts, which many of you be familiar with.
+And I don’t think anybody on this webinar would dispute that, over the last few years, a lot has happened.
+However, the bizarre thing is that with hindsight, the pandemic created a period of relative stability after the initial shock and upheaval.
+And this is all now been turned on its head.
+And it’s been turned on its head by a series of macro shifts, which many of you will be familiar with.

 00:06:19:18 – 00:06:43:19

 But I’m just going to touch on a few.
-And we’re all aware that we’re living in this time of huge change and upheaval with there’s very high geopolitical tensions from the war in from the ongoing war in Ukraine to tensions with China closer to home.
-I know for some of you over the pond, you’ve got that, you know, the US elections ramping up again.
+And we’re all aware that we’re living in this time of huge change and upheaval with there’s very high geopolitical tensions from the war ongoing war in Ukraine to tensions with China, and closer to home.
+I know for some of you over the pond, you’ve got the U.S. elections ramping up again.

 00:06:43:21 – 00:07:22:24

-And as a Brit, I’m even going to throw in Brexit in there because for good measure, because we’re definitely still feeling this side of the pond, the aftershocks of our exit from the European Union.
+And as a Brit, I’m even going to throw in Brexit in there for good measure, because we’re definitely still feeling this side of the pond, the aftershocks of our exit from the European Union.
 There’s also significant supply and demand imbalances from everything from short term items.
-We hear in the news that, you know, one day cucumbers have run out, one day one of my favorites, the rapture, is is difficult to buy, but also longer term items like computer chips and this this these type of items obviously really impact bathos ourselves as individuals, but more importantly, our organizations as well.
+We hear in the news that, you know, one day cucumbers have run out, one day, one of my favorites, Siracha, is difficult to buy, but also longer-term items like computer chips.
+These type of items obviously really impact both ourselves as individuals, but more importantly, our organizations as well.

 00:07:23:01 – 00:07:48:01

-Not on this list, but it’s one that I want to touch on, is also the rising necessity and organizational focus on sustainability, often without a real idea of where to begin and this in part has been driven by a series of continuing extreme weather events.
-A Gartner survey actually revealed that for the first time ever, CIOs are now placing environmental sustainability in their top ten business priorities.
+Not on this list, but it’s one that I want to touch on, is also the rising necessity and organizational focus on sustainability.
+Often without a real idea of where to begin.
+And this in part has been driven by a series of continuing extreme weather events.
+A Gartner survey actually revealed that for the first time ever, CEOs are now placing environmental sustainability in their top ten business priorities.

 00:07:48:03 – 00:08:13:05

 That was in 2022.
-In 2023, it’s in that top eight.
-So it’s going higher and higher up the list of C-suite priorities.
-We also, in a massive peak period of technological change from the growth of Web three and the expansion of the metaverse to increased reliance on AI.
+In 2023, it’s in their top eight.
+So, it’s going higher and higher up the list of C-suite priorities.
+We also, in a massive peak period of technological change from the growth of Web Three and the expansion of the Metaverse to increased reliance on AI.
 I’ve actually just come back from a workshop in the U.S. I flew in overnight last night.

 00:08:13:07 – 00:08:41:16